rlucioni/cyclebot/README.md

 # cyclebot

-cyclebot polls live MLB data feeds to provide links to general game highlights and alerts when players are close to [hitting for the cycle](https://en.wikipedia.org/wiki/Hitting_for_the_cycle).
+cyclebot polls live MLB data feeds to provide links to game highlights and alerts as players approach notable achievements such as [hitting for the cycle](https://en.wikipedia.org/wiki/Hitting_for_the_cycle).

 ## Quickstart